 Gaetano Sciolari Scultura Chandelier

-Materials: Made of chromed metal (iron and brass) and aluminium.
+Materials: Classic candlestick style chandelier made of chromed metal (iron and brass) curved and straight rods.
+Decorated with brushed aluminium parts.
 15 Bakelite sockets.

 Chain Length: 40 cm / 15.74”